PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

 # Non-Standard Installation

 This page provides instructions for setting up non-standard versions of the PlanktoScope OS on a PlanktoScope.
-The PlanktoScope project also uses this same process for creating the official PlanktoScope software SD card images used in the [standard software installation process](standard-install.md).
+The PlanktoScope project uses an automated version of this process for creating the official PlanktoScope software SD card images used in the [standard software installation process](standard-install.md).

 ## Prerequisites